-There are a couple of points regarding the setting of the wheel for depth.
+There are a couple of points regarding the setting of the wheels for depth.
 If the wheels are right in the air whilst cultivating, all the weight of the frame bears on the gang frames.
 If the plough is digging in one side the gangs would need to be adjusted so that the weight of the frame is on the side which is not digging in.
 This can only be done within the bounds of the amount of offset of the machine to the tractor.
 On the converse side, if the machine is being carried on the wheels, the frame can be moved so that it carries the side digging in more and stops it diving in.
 Remember to always set the wheels at the same position.
 Setting at ground level works better than right in the air.
 If you don't set the wheels at the same position each run your setting is different and it make it difficult to work out what your other changes are doing.
 If the tractor has a float position then this can be used to keep wheel depth constant.
+Ensure both wheel are evenly inflated - particularly when discing with the wheels on the ground so as to ensure even working depth.